mahendrabairagi/DeeplensWorkshop/lab3.md

 The workshop consists of 4 hands-on lab sessions:

-# Hands-on Lab 1: Register and configure your DeepLens device (You can skip this lab if device registration is already complete)
+# Hands-on Step 1: Register and configure your DeepLens device (You can skip this lab if device registration is already complete)

 Follow instructions here: [Registration and Deployment lab](https://github.com/mahendrabairagi/DeeplensWorkshop/tree/master/Registration%20and%20project%20deployment)

-# Hands-on Lab 2: Build and train a face detection model in SageMaker
+# Hands-on Step 2: Build and train a face detection model in SageMaker

 In this lab, you will build and train a face detection model.
 Follow instructions here: [SageMaker lab](https://github.com/mahendrabairagi/DeeplensWorkshop/tree/master/SageMaker%20lab)

-# Hands-on Lab 3: Build a project to detect faces and send the cropped faces to S3 bucket
+# Hands-on Step 3: Build a project to detect faces and send the cropped faces to S3 bucket

 #### IAM Roles: